AdityaJanaikar/POPL-Project/README.md

 # Problem Statement
 Data security is a big issue in the current world.
 The problem at hand is to implement a simple encryption and decryption algorithm in both Rust and C++, and identify various advantages and disadvantages both languages have for our specific use case .
 <br>
-Through this we aim to compare, contrast and understand the principles of both the languages.<br>
+By using the principles of both the languages we aim to compare and contrast the performance advantage they can provide<br>
 The algorithm involves swapping adjacent characters in a string and then performing an XOR operation with a user-provided key.
  <br>